-The town of Rosh Pina is located on the slopes of Mount Canaan, on a rounded hill beside Rosh Pina River.
-Rosh Pina River boasts three flowing springs that flow along the river channel in the winter months.
-Beside the river there are groves of ancient olive trees, almond trees, fig trees and raspberry bushes.
-Rosh Pina River is a unique nature reserve of pastoral tranquility.
-Up Rosh Pina River, an hour’s walk along an ancient route, lies the capital of the Galilee – the city of Safed.
+Rosh Pina is known as the “mother of the Galilee settlements”.
+The town of Rosh Pina is located on the slopes of Mount Canaan, on a rounded hill beside the Rosh Pina stream.
+The stream boasts three springs whose waters flow along the river channel in the winter months.
+Beside the stream there are groves of ancient olive, almond and fig trees and also raspberry bushes.
+Rosh Pina's stream is a unique nature reserve of pastoral tranquillity.
+An hour’s walk away, along an ancient route next to the stream, lies the capital of the Galilee, the city of Safed.

 At that time, the Jews of Eastern Europe also developed longings for redemption and settlement in the Land of Israel.
-In 1882, a group of families from the city of Moineşti in Romania immigrated to Israel, after sending their representatives David Bukchester and David Shuv to tour and buy land for them in the Holy Land.
-After traveling the length and breadth of the country, the emissaries were particularly enthralled with the Jauna village area, and chose to buy land there, because of the flowing river, the good and clear air and the splendid view of the surrounding mountains.
-The date of establishment of the town of Rosh Pina, whose name, the Hebrew word for capstone, comes from Psalm 118:22: “The stone the builders rejected has become the capstone” was set for the first day of plowing, December 12, 1882.
+In 1882, a group of families from the city of Moineşti in Romania immigrated to Israel, after sending their representatives David Bukchester and David Shuv to tour and buy land on their behalf in the Holy Land.
+After traveling the length and breadth of the country, the emissaries were particularly enthralled with the Jauneh village area, and chose to buy land there, because of the flowing river, the good and clear air and the splendid view of the surrounding mountains.
+The date of establishment of the town of Rosh Pina, whose name, the Hebrew word for capstone, comes from Psalm 118:22: “The stone the builders rejected has become the capstone” was set for the first day of ploughing, December 12, 1882.

-Despite the difficulties posed by the Ottoman regime and the considerable baksheesh that they had to pay in order to build their homes, the settlers managed to build the houses in the “top road” now located in the recreation of Old Rosh Pina.
-When the cash that they brought with them ran out, before they were able to make a living off agriculture, they managed to survive only by mortgaging their lands and homes to their creditors.
+Despite the difficulties posed by the Ottoman regime and the considerable “baksheesh” (bribes) that they had to pay in order to build their homes, the settlers managed to build the houses in the “top road” now located in restored Old Rosh Pina.
+When the cash that they brought with them ran out, before they were able to make a living from agriculture, they managed to survive only by mortgaging their lands and homes to their creditors.
 Their suffering was so great that they sent emissaries to recruit assistance.
 The only one who agreed to help was Baron Edmond de Rothschild of Paris.
-Rosh Pina was the first settlement to be sponsored by the Baron de Rothschild, and within a few years it became the administrative center of all the Upper Galilee towns that were built subsequently.
+Rosh Pina was the first settlement to be sponsored by the Baron de Rothschild, and within a few years it became the administrative centre of all the Upper Galilee towns that were built subsequently.

-The corners of Old Rosh Pina, the wadi and the blossoming of the almond trees all thrill and fill your heart with a feeling of warm and wild softness.
+The corners of Old Rosh Pina, the “wadi” (valley) and the blossoming of the almond trees all thrill and fill your heart with a feeling of warm and wild softness.

-One of these corners is Kobi’s Pina Balev, in Old Rosh Pina, where Kobi have restored and recreated one of the homes of the settlement’s farmers that was built by Baron Edmond de Rothschild when he decided to sponsor the town.
+One of these corners is Kobi’s Pina Balev Inn, in Old Rosh Pina, where Kobi has restored and recreated one of the homes of the settlement’s farmers that was built by Baron Edmond de Rothschild when he decided to sponsor the town.
 These homes, unlike the crowded and modest homes that were initially built in Rosh Pina, were designed by the leading architects and engineers of the day.
-In the late 19th century, on the eastern slope of the hill where the upper street was built, spacious four-room stone houses were built, each with its own courtyard and surrounding by various farm buildings.
-All the yards were surrounded by a thick protective wall.
-The farmers’ vegetable gardens and vineyards were located to the north of the protective wall.
-Rosh Pina’s industry included cultivating grapes for wine and raisins, cultivating silkworms for the fine cloth industry and breeding cattle.
+In the late 19th century, on the eastern slope of the hill where the upper street was built, spacious four-room stone houses were built, each with its own courtyard and surrounded by various farm buildings.
+All the yards had a thick protective wall.
+The farmers’ vegetable gardens and vineyards were located to the north of this wall.
+Rosh Pina’s industry included cultivating grapes for wine and raisins, cultivating silkworms for the fine silk industry and breeding cattle.